 The Legal Clinic's mission is to provide pro bono assistance to our clients and, therefore, Legal Clinic volunteers may not ask for, or agree to accept, payments from clients for expenses or time.

-For example, even though attorneys representing clients in Social Security appeals are permitted by statute to ask a client to pay to the attorney a portion of any award, the Legal Clinic does not authorize its volunteers to enter into this kind of agreement.
-Also, some clients may choose to show their appreciation to volunteers by giving some token such as candy or handicrafts.
+Some clients may want to thank volunteers by giving some token such as candy or handicrafts.
 These "in-kind" expressions of thanks do not raise the same problematic issues.
 However, it is Legal Clinic policy that gifts of any kind should be discouraged.
 When clients wish to express their thanks in financial terms, volunteers should attempt respectfully to decline such gifts, or to suggest that the client make a financial contribution to charity.
 If the client insists on offering a financial contribution to the volunteer, the Legal Clinic recommends that the volunteer accept the gift and then contribute it to a charity of his or her choosing.